warmlogic/expertTrain/README.md

 Purpose
 ----

-expertTrain is a visual category expertise training experiment written in Matlab using Psychtoolbox.
+expertTrain is a visual category expertise training environment written in Matlab using Psychtoolbox.

 About
 ----

-- The experiment supports running multiple sessions, and each session is divided into phases.
+- The environment supports running experiments with multiple sessions, where each session is divided into phases.
+Configuration files for the experiments called `EBIRD` and `EBUG` are included.
-- There are four main phases for each session:
+- There are four potential phases for each session:
    1. Old/New recognition (`recog`): study a list of targets, tested on recognizing targets and lures.
    1. Subordinate matching (`match`): decide whether two stimuli are from the same species.
    1. Naming (`name`): must press corresponding species key, and the species number is not displayed on screen.